 The Division of Real Estate is responsible for the examination, licensing, and regulation of real estate and real estate property appraisal professionals and corporations, real estate schools, and real estate and appraiser instructors.
 The division provides administrative support to the Florida Real Estate Commission.

 The members of the Florida Real Estate Commission work with the department in meeting its mission to, “License Efficiently.
 Regulate Fairly.”
-There are more than 300,000 real estate licensees which include real estate sales associates, broker sales associates, brokers, corporations, partnerships, branch offices, additional locations, real estate instructors, real estate schools and chief administrators of those schools.
+There are more than 300,000 real estate licensees which include real estate sales associates, broker sales associates, brokers, corporations, partnerships, branch offices, additional locations, real estate instructors and real estate schools.
 These licensees are regulated by the provisions of Chapter 475, Florida Statutes, and Chapter 61J2, Florida Administrative Code.

 The Florida Real Estate Commission consists of seven members, four of which must be licensed brokers, each of whom has held an active license for the 5 years preceding appointment.
 Additionally, one member must be a licensed broker or a licensed sales associate who has held an active license for the 2 years preceding appointment; and two members must be persons who are not, and have never been, brokers or sales associates.
 An additional provision of the make-up of the Florida Real Estate Commission is that one member must be 60 years of age or older.

 Members of the Florida Real Estate Commission are appointed for 4-year terms; however, a term of less than 4-years may be utilized to ensure that no more than two members’ terms expire during the same calendar year.
 A vacancy on the Florida Real Estate Commission shall be filled for the unexpired portion of the term of a previous member in the same manner as the original appointment and no member may serve for more than the remaining portion of a previous member’s unexpired term, plus two consecutive 4-year terms of the member’s own appointment.